 After breakfast board the van or motorcoach for a guided tour to the official Iditarod Race Start in Willow (included).
 Leave at 10 AM and enjoy the drive along the scenic Glenn Highway with a brief stopover in Wasilla.
 Continue to Willow where the Iditarod restart ceremony begins at 2:00 PM.
 Enjoy the busy and bustling Iditarod race atmosphere and the musher's final preparation.
 For mushers, thousands of cheering fans at the official race restart -- following Saturday's ceremonial start in Anchorage -- now give way to remote Alaska wilderness and the promise of a finish line in Nome some 1,000 miles away, but not before crossing a trail that may prove perilous for both mushers and dogs.
 Our tour is fully escorted!
 Return to Anchorage approximately 7:00 PM.

 Breakfast at the hotel.
 Morning at leisure in/around Anchorage.
-Time for your last shopping activities, a visit of the Alaska Native Heritage Center or for a nice seafood lunch with delicious Alaska Salmon or King Crabs in one of the many Anchorage top restaurants.
+Time for your last shopping activities, visit the Alaska Native Heritage Center or have a nice seafood lunch with delicious Alaska Salmon or King Crabs in one of Anchorage's top restaurants.
 Transfer from the hotel to the airport.
 End of tour package.
 Please note: Individual program extensions are available.
-We feature a variety of Winter Rail Tours from Anchorage to Fairbanks, Northern Lights Viewing at the Arctic Circle, Self Drive Tours on the Kenai Peninsula or Sled Dog Tours.
-Please contact us for more information or refer to the Winter Tour section of the website.
+Extend your stay and fly to Rainy Pass Lodge or Nikolai Checkpoints.
+Another option is to visit the sled dog kennel of a famous Iditarod Musher including sled dog ride.

 AKS01 Iditarod Musher Kennel Tour & Sled Dog Ride